 The Museum Prize

+The Council of Europe Museum Prize has been awarded annually since 1977 to a museum judged to have made a significant contribution to the understanding of European cultural heritage.
+The winning museum will be presented with a bronze statuette, "La femme aux beaux seins" by Joan Miró, which the museum will keep for a year, together with a diploma.
 The prize is decided on the basis of a shortlist presented by a jury of the European Museum Forum, and forms part of the European Museum of the Year Awards.

-The MUCEM wins the 2015 Museum Prize
+The European Solidarity Centre in Gdańsk wins the 2016 Museum Prize

 The Council of Europe Museum Prize for 2016 has been awarded to the European Solidarity Centre in Gdansk (Poland).